marcus-hugo/my-portfolio-site/README.md

 ## Goals

-To showcase my knowledge of HTML, CSS, and JavaScript, in a way that that others could read, learn, and utilize in their projects or portfolio.
-In keeping the code organized I followed the BEM methodolgy with Sass.
+To showcase my knowledge of HTML, CSS, and JavaScript, in a way that others could read, learn, and utilize in their projects or portfolio.
+In keeping the code organized I followed the BEM methodology with Sass.
 My aim was to keep the UI simple, responsive, and accessible.
-I am definitley a fan of a dark theme UI, so I had to implement a dark/light toggle.
+I am definite;y a fan of a dark theme UI, so I had to implement a dark/light toggle.

 ## Features